beeware/toga/examples/clipboard/README.rst

 Clipboard Demo
 ==============

-Test app for the Clipboard Demo widget.
+Test app for the Clipboard Demo.

 Quickstart
 ~~~~~~~~~~